Vedalam: Theatrical

 In May 2015, Rathnam confirmed that the film would be released on Diwali, 10 November 2015.
 The film's title was expected to be announced on Independence Day, 15 August 2015.
-On 23 September 2015, Kumar's manager Suresh Chandraa officially confirmed via Twitter that the title and the first screening would release on midnight, which confirmed the title to be Vedalam.
+In September 2015, Kumar's manager Suresh Chandraa officially confirmed via Twitter that the title and the first screening would release on midnight, which confirmed the title to be Vedalam.

-The film received a U certificate from the Central Board of Film Certification with a runtime of 157 minutes, and also became eligible for entertainment tax exemption.
 Prior to the official release, the introductory scenes and songs were leaked onto the Internet.
-The film opened in 62 screens in the UK, being the widest release in the country and 80 screens in the United States, on 9 November 2015, a day before release in India.
-The film released on 10 November 2015, clashing with Thoongavanam.
+The film opened in 62 screens in the UK, being the widest release in the country, and 80 screens in the United States, on 9 November 2015, a day before release in India.
+The film released on 10 November 2015, clashing with Thoongaavanam.

-Distribution

-The film was sold across India and abroad in September 2015.
-In India, Jazz Cinemas and Sushma Cine Arts acquired the Tamil Nadu theatrical rights.
-The Karnataka rights of the film was bought by Gokulraj of Sri Gokul Films.
-K.G.
-Nair of Shenoy films has bought the distribution rights of Kerala.
-For overseas rights, MM Media acquired the distribution rights for the film in the USA.
-Ayngaran International has bought the distribution rights in UK & France.
-Vedalams Tamil Nadu rights were sold to Jazz Cinemas for ₹33 crore.

 Marketing

 The teaser trailer of the film was released on the midnight of 7 October 2015.
 The producers planned to release the trailer of the film on 22 October 2015 to coincide with Dusshera, but there was no trailer release; instead, audio teasers of the songs "Aaluma Doluma" and "Veera Vinayaka" were released on 25 and 30 October, respectively.